 6. An article on Medical News Today mentioned that while online tests may help identify ASD characteristics, they are not diagnostic tools.
 Source

-Please note that these are snippets of larger discussions and may not fully represent the context of the conversation or the overall sentiment towards the test.
-It’s also important to remember that the effectiveness and accuracy of online tests can vary greatly, and they should not be used as a substitute for professional diagnosis.
+Please note that these are snippets of larger discussions.
+They may not fully represent the context of the conversation.
+The snippets may not reflect the overall sentiment towards the test.
+It’s also important to remember that the effectiveness and accuracy of online tests can vary greatly.
+They should not be used as a substitute for professional diagnosis.

 ]]>